dollerFrustrated with your scheduling? Try the easiest-to-use calendar app, made by and for maid service owners.

 A commercial cleaning business handles offices, hospitals, schools, retail spaces, and other commercial facilities.

 Our recommendation is to start narrow.
-You can expand later, but it’s hard to run both from the very beginning.
+You can expand later, but running both from day one is hard.

 Step 2: Decide on Your Cleaning Company Name